-Feeling anxious is widely accepted part of the human experience but can it be felt by our pet counterparts?
-To break it down to its simplest form, anxiety is fear, which is a natural survival instinct experienced by all animals, including dogs and cats.
-Anxiety occurs when there is an anticipation of danger in the future that produces a fear-based reaction.
-For both humans and animals, we run into trouble when feelings of anxiousness don’t go away and require intervention.
+Feeling anxious is a widely accepted part of the human experience but can it be felt by our pet counterparts?
+To break it down, anxiety is fear which is a natural survival instinct experienced by all animals.
+Anxiety occurs when there is anticipation of danger.

-It’s important that dogs have lots of mental and physical stimulation, just like humans this is great for their mental health.
-You can achieve this through making sure your dog exercises, has appropriate chew toys, healthy food, play time and the company of other dogs.
+You can also look into things like calming shirts, anti-anxiety beds, and even a pet massage.
+It’s important that dogs have lots of mental and physical stimulation – just like humans this is great for their mental health.
+You can achieve this through making sure your dog exercises, has appropriate chew toys, healthy food, play time, and the company of other dogs.
 If the anxiety appears to be severe or unable to treat make sure you contact your vet.

 ABC Everyday (Animal Behaviourist, Kate Mornement) – https://www.abc.net.au/everyday/signs-your-dog-is-anxious-and-how-to-treat-it/10952390